etopian/docker-phpmyadmin-alpine/Readme.md

 # docker phpmysqladmin using alpine

 Created to see how small phpmyadmin would be on alpine.
 I'm sure you can make it smaller though by excluding some of the php libaries and using php's build in webserver.
-Currently 70.79 MB and with out nginx its 69.48 MB.
+Currently 70.79 MB and without nginx its 69.48 MB.

 Example